DefinitionThis section has been translated automatically.

 LocalizationThis section has been translated automatically.

 Infestation in cranio-caudal direction.
-First the scalp (often infestation of the hairy scalp!) and the oral mucosa (infestation almost obligatory; note: always inspect the oral mucosa in the case of varicella); then the trunk and extremities.
-Palms and soles of the feet are usually left out.
+First scalp (often infestation of the hairy scalp!) and oral mucosa (infestation almost obligatory; note: in case of v. a. varicella always inspect the oral mucosa!); then trunk and extremities.
+Palms and soles are usually left out.

 Clinical featuresThis section has been translated automatically.